Geoff Southern

-Geoff Southern is a Jersey politician, and former teacher.
-He has been a deputy in the States of Jersey since winning a by-election, on 15 February 2002, and has chaired two scrutiny panels.
+Geoff Southern is a former Jersey politician and teacher.
+He served as a deputy in the States Assembly, representing constituencies in St Helier from 2002 to 2026, when he did not stand for re-election.

+He was a member of two left-leaning political parties: the Jersey Democratic Alliance and, later, Reform Jersey.

 Biography

 Southern was born in Manchester.
 He graduated from the University of Surrey with a BSc (Hons) Metallurgy and French and had a career as a school teacher at Hautlieu School Jersey and as a homeless support worker.

 He is a former president of the Jersey branch of the National Union of Teachers.
 He is a fan of the American singer-songwriter Tom Waits.

 States of Jersey

-Southern is one of the founder members of Jersey's only political party, inaugurated to the States of Jersey on 4 July 2014, Reform Jersey.
-Reform Jersey was originally set up in 2012 to campaign for reforms to Jersey's democratic system.
-In 2014, following the election to the States of Jersey of Reform Jersey's chairman Sam Mezec, and founding member Nick Le Cornu, the group decided to reconstitute as a political party, in order to campaign for wider principles of social and economic justice.

-In the 2008-2011 States assembly, Southern was chairman of the Health, Social Security and Housing scrutiny panel.
-Leading reviews on income support delivery of service, social housing waiting lists, reviews of benefit levels and the airport and harbours.

-Previously, Southern was chairman of the Economic Affairs scrutiny panel and the telecoms privatisation sub-panel and a member of the migration policy scrutiny sub-panel.
+Southern served as a backbench member of the States Assembly and did not hold ministerial office.
+He chaired the Economic Affairs Scrutiny Panel from 2005 to 2008, the Health, Social Security and Housing Scrutiny Panel from 2010 to 2011, and the Health and Social Security Scrutiny Panel from 2022 to 2023.

-He serves on the executive committee of the Jersey branch of the Assemblée parlementaire de la Francophonie.
+He was a member of the executive committee of the Jersey branch of the Assemblée parlementaire de la Francophonie.